Gravity Fed Rainwater Harvesting System For Flushing Toilets

 1. Primary Rainwater Downpipe Filter - this is required to screen out leaves and debris from the stored rainwater.
 In turn this limits decaying in the tank and potential blockage of downstream components (pipe and float valve).

-2. Rainwater Storage tank - this should be sized according to the demand , a 300l tank would provide ~50 flushes.
+2. Rainwater Storage tank - this should be sized according to the demand , a 100l tank would provide ~25 flushes on a low flush cistern.
 Another consideration is how the tank is placed.
 If it will be fixed to an external wall then the tank size will be limited by the strength of the wall.
 If the tank will be located on a raised plinth the tank size limit will be determined by the strength of the plinth.
 The base of the tank must be at least 0.5m above the top water level in the tank it is delivered to.

 3. Mains Water Top up - this can be a mechanical or solenoid valve which simply fills the tank a small amount if the tank is nearing empty ensuring there is always some water to flush the toilet.